olehougaard/weather_report/README.md

   "value": 100,
   "unit": "%"}]
   ```
-All dates are in UTC code and follows the ISO 8601 format.
+All times are in UTC code and follows the ISO 8601 format.

 #### `GET /data/<place>`
 This returns the data only for the given place.
 I.e. GET /data/Horsens returns the data for Horsens in the same format as above.